-The Jammu an Kashmir government on Friday requested additional funds from the central goverment for the education sector.
-Altaf Bukhari, the state Education Minister, asked for Rs 300 crore for the 146 model schools that had been recently designated in the state along with 100 crore under the Prime Minister’s Development Programme making it total of 400 crore.
+The Jammu an Kashmir government on Friday requested additional funds from the central government for the education sector.
+Altaf Bukhari, the state Education Minister, asked for Rs 300 crore for the 146 model schools that had been recently designated in the state along with 100 crores under the Prime Minister’s Development Programme making it total of 400 crores.

 The 100 crore will aid in improving the infrastructure of out-campus colleges in the states including those of Jammu University, Kashmir University, Baba Ghulam Shah Badshah University and Islamic University for Science and Technology, Awantipora.